Jul977/Deploy-a-.NET-app-to-azure-app-service-secured-with-WAF-using-terraform-and-YAML-pipeline/README.md

 -	Implement a build and release for our application then deploy the application to our App service

-tfvalidate-template.yml, tfdeploy-azure-template.yml and tfdeploy-appservice-template.yml was implemented to improve readability and reusability of our code.
+Template files called tfvalidate-template.yml, tfdeploy-azure-template.yml and tfdeploy-appservice-template.yml was implemented to improve readability and reusability of our code.

 A terraform destroy pipeline was created to destroy our infrastructure whenever we need to.